Thomas Baty

-Thomas Baty (8 February 1869 – 9 February 1954), who also used the name Irene Clyde, was an English gender non-conforming international lawyer, writer, and activist.
-A prominent legal scholar and authority on international law, Baty served for many years as legal advisor to the Japanese Foreign Office and authored numerous works on legal theory and practice.
-Under the name Irene Clyde, Baty co-founded and edited the gender-progressive journal Urania and advocated for radical feminism and the rejection of the gender binary.
-Modern scholars have variously described Baty as non-binary, genderfluid, transgender, or a trans woman.
+Thomas Baty (8 February 1869 – 9 February 1954), also known as Irene Clyde, (Note: This article refers to Baty by surname or as Irene Clyde instead of using pronouns.) was an English international lawyer, writer, and activist.
+Baty was a legal adviser to the Japanese Foreign Office from 1916 to 1952 and wrote on international law.
+Under the name Irene Clyde, Baty co-founded and edited the journal Urania (1916–1940), which opposed binary classifications of gender.
+Modern scholars have described Baty in differing terms, including non-binary, genderfluid, transgender, and trans woman.